farinder007/Induction-Program/README.md

 ## 1st August, 2025
 College journey of second day started which was filled with learning and interaction.

 Our first lecture of the day was on Universal Human Values by Priya Darshni Mam.
 Lecture was introduced as a way to happiness.
 We discussed about our life goals and the ways to achieve them.
+We were made focused towards our present efforts - studying and the reason that why should we do efforts - to be prosperous and happy.
+The session provided us the enlightenment on how we can achieve true happiness.
+Students shared their problems and got solutions to their problems in life.